Projects

 Clone Projects

 Clone a project to create a new copy of the project and save it within the same organization.
-When you clone a project, the project files are duplicated but the backtest results are not retained.
-Cloning enables you to test small changes in your projects before merging the changes back into the original project.
+When you clone a project, the project files are duplicated but the backtest results and live deployment history are not retained.
+Cloning enables you to test small changes in your projects before merging the changes back into the original project and start a new live deployment record.

 To clone projects, open the project you want to clone and then, in the Project panel, click Clone.
 "Project cloned successfully" displays.